Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 I'm living for Your glory and to make You known

-This seemingly unending focus on himself is getting wearying.
+This unending self-focus is getting wearying.
 The songwriter begins by casting out demons (from himself?), which suggests that every time this song is sung there are more demons to cast out.

 The songwriter then makes another assertion about himself in the second stanza, then lists two fruits of the Spirit in combination with "Your presence."
 Again the songwriter is doctrinally confused, since our hope is in Jesus (1 Thessalonians 1:3) through the gospel (Colossians 1:23).